 University Budget Overview

-The University of Northern British Columbia Board of Governors has approved a combined general operating and ancillary services budget of $91.3 million for 2017-18.
+The University of Northern British Columbia’s Board of Governors has approved a combined general operating and ancillary services balanced budget of $93.3 million for 2018/19.

-The investments in the Budget align with the strategic priorities approved by UNBC’s Board of Governors last year, which span four key areas:
+The investments in the budget align with the strategic priorities approved by UNBC’s Board of Governors, which span four key areas: